Search by Keyword

 It was then picked up by North Carolina born Wilbert Harrison who released the song under its original title "Kansas City" in 1959 which earned him a #1 hit on the Billboard pop chart.
 While staying mostly with the original lyrics, he did change one key line which became the focal point of the song: "They got some crazy little women there, and I'm gonna get me one."

-Probably because of the immense popularity of this new version of the song, Little Richard re-recorded it in 1959 with a whole new approach.
-Back on May 9th, 1956, Richard recorded an original composition entitled "Hey-Hey-Hey-Hey" which ended up as the b-side of his Top Ten 1958 hit "Good Golly Miss Molly."
+Probably because of the huge success of this new version of the song, Little Richard re-recorded it in 1959 with a whole new approach.
+Back on May 9th, 1956, Little Richard recorded an original composition entitled "Hey-Hey-Hey-Hey" which ended up as the b-side of his Top Ten 1958 hit "Good Golly Miss Molly."
 A decision was made to combine his original version of "Kansas City" (with his "bye-bye, baby, bye" section) with "Hey-Hey-Hey-Hey," complete with the staccato introduction.
-This time Richard was backed by Guitar Slim's band and had the vocal group The Chimes perform answering vocals during the "hey-hey-hey-hey" section of the song.
+This time Little Richard was backed by Guitar Slim's band and had the vocal group The Chimes perform answering vocals during the "hey-hey-hey-hey" section of the song.
 While this version of the song peaked at #26 in Britain, Little Richard's popularity in America had diminished by mid 1958 and this record only made it to #95 in the US.

 This, of course, was enough for The Beatles to take notice of.
 They incorporated this medley into their live act by 1961, spurred on, no doubt, by witnessing Little Richard perform this rendition himself when they shared the same bill on different occasions.

-In reality, the version of the song recorded by The Beatles has extremely limited ingredients of the original "Kansas City" as written by Leiber and Stoller, the obvious influence being the Little Richard adaptation of 1959.
-This is not to say that The Beatles were strangers to Leiber and Stoller material.
-Amongst their early repertoire were classic tracks by The Coasters such as "Searchin'", "Young Blood" and "Three Cool Cats," all Leiber and Stoller compositions.
+In reality, the version of the song recorded by The Beatles has extremely limited ingredients of the original "Kansas City" as written by Jerry Leiber and Mike Stoller, the obvious influence being the Little Richard adaptation of 1959.
+This is not to say that The Beatles were strangers to Jerry Leiber and Mike Stoller material.
+Amongst their early repertoire were classic tracks by The Coasters such as "Searchin'", "Young Blood" and "Three Cool Cats," all Jerry Leiber and Mike Stoller compositions.
 Two of these Beatles renditions were recorded during the Decca audition on January 1st, 1962 and can be found on "Anthology 1," while the other one can be found on "Live At The BBC."

 The Beatles fourth British album "Beatles For Sale"